 - What is your child support arrangement is?

 Alimony can be granted temporarily, giving the lesser-earning spouse the opportunity to hire a lawyer and continue maintaining their style of living.
 But it can also be granted permanently.
 This is more common in cases where spouses were married for decades, one spouse earned a living while the other maintained the home, or where one spouse has a physical or mental disability that prevents them from being able to provide for themselves financially.

 Divorce Process in California

 At this point, both parties prepare to go in front of a judge and have decisions be made regarding all matters.
-In the end, a final judgement is ordered in the case.
-After the final judgement is made, the parties are officially divorced; but if any changes arise moving forward, the judgment can be modified.
+In the end, a final judgment is ordered in the case.
+After the final judgment is made, the parties are officially divorced; but if any changes arise moving forward, the judgment can be modified.

 Get Help From a Divorce Attorney in Pasadena Today